Given to Fly

 "Given to Fly" is a song by the American rock band Pearl Jam.
 Featuring lyrics written by vocalist Eddie Vedder and music written by guitarist Mike McCready, "Given to Fly" was released to radio on December 22, 1997, as the first single from the band's fifth studio album, Yield (1998).

 "Given to Fly" proved to be the album's most popular single.
 The song topped the US Billboard Mainstream Rock Tracks chart and eventually peaked at number 21 on the Billboard Hot 100.
-Worldwide, the single charted well, reaching number five in Finland, number six in Norway and Spain, and the top 20 in Australia, Iceland, Ireland, New Zealand and the United Kingdom.
+Worldwide, the single reached number five in Finland, number six in Norway and Spain, and the top 20 in Australia, Iceland, Ireland, New Zealand, and the United Kingdom.
 The song was included on Pearl Jam's 2004 greatest hits album, rearviewmirror (Greatest Hits 1991–2003).

 Origin and recording

 "Given to Fly" features lyrics written by vocalist Eddie Vedder and music written by guitarist Mike McCready, although loosely based on Led Zeppelin's "Going to California".
 McCready said he came up with the guitar riff after being stuck in his condo on a snowy day in Seattle.
 McCready on the song:

 It was snowing here in Seattle, which it rarely does, and so they kind of shut down all the streets and I couldn't get my car out of the driveway.
 And I have a Volvo and you'd think those would be able to drive in the snow, but no, it wasn't going anywhere, so I was kind of stuck in my condo.
 And I wrote that riff [for "Given to Fly"] and the "Faithfull" riff that day.